Skip to Content

 Unfortunately, once your child has reached the point of acceleration, the escalation of the meltdown will most likely need to run its course.

-You must understand that at this point, your child has lost control of their behavior.
-This may include things such as:
+You must understand that, at this point, your child has lost control of their behavior.
+This is an autonomous nervous system response and not a conscious choice they are making to misbehave.

 • Hitting